AlexisMergan/qsm-chicago/docs.typ

   &= 1 / pi_(i n | i) [pi_(i n | i) exp(-pi_(i n | i)^(-1) b^(-theta)) |_0^(u(kappa_(i n) / w_n))]  \
   &= exp(-Phi_i u^(-theta)),
 $
-which is a Fréchet distribution with shape $theta$ and scale parameter $Phi_i^(1 / theta)$; this result is part of the Fréchet magic!
+which is a Fréchet distribution with shape $theta$ and scale parameter $Phi_i^(1 / theta)$; herein lies Fréchet magic!
 We can then use the expression for the mean of a Fréchet distribution to compute the expected utility of an agent residing in location $i$:
 $
   U_i
   &= sum_n pi_(i n | i) EE[cal(U)_(i n omega) | n^*_(i omega) = n] \
   &= sum_n pi_(i n | i) [Gamma(1 - 1 / theta) Phi_i^(1 / theta)] \
   &= Gamma(1 - 1 / theta) Phi_i^(1 / theta).
 $<eqn:mA-utility>
 These derivations are used widely across the literature and usually relegated to an appendix or omitted entirely.
 Researchers will appeal to the standard results from discrete choice, as the steps are usually similar or identical across models.
 I would encourage you to derive these results yourself once or twice before appealing to the standard results.#footnote[Are any of the steps above unclear?
-Please let me know and I can add more exposition.]
+Please let me know and I can clarify the exposition.]

 === Counterfactual Equilibria
-I will denote the vector-collection of a variable $x_i$ over all locations with boldface: ${x_i}_(i in cal(L)) eq.def bold(x)$.
+// I will denote the vector-collection of a variable $x_i$ over all locations with boldface: ${x_i}_(i in cal(L)) eq.def bold(x)$.
 We consider a baseline equilibrium ${bold(w)^0, bold(pi)^0}$ for parameters ${bold(A)^0, bold(kappa)^0, bold(R)^0}$ and a counterfactual equilibrium ${bold(w)^prime, bold(pi)^prime}$ for parameters ${bold(A)^prime, bold(kappa)^prime, bold(R)^prime}$.
 We denote proportional changes with hats, e.g.,
   $
     hat(w)_n = (w_n^prime) / w_n^0 arrow.r.double.long w_n^0 hat(w)_n = w_n^prime.
   $
-This representation leads us to "exact hat algebra," a popular method to model and summarize counterfactual equilibria.
+This representation leads us to 'exact hat algebra,' a popular method to model and summarize counterfactual equilibria.
 We start by expressing the market clearing condition for the counterfactual equilibrium and then substitute in @eqn:mA-wages:
 $
   L_n^0 hat(L)_n &= (sum_(i in cal(L)) (pi_(i n | i)^0 R_i^0) (hat(pi)_(i n | i) hat(R)_i)) \
   arrow.r.double.long ((hat(A)_n) / hat(w)_n)^(1 / (1 - beta)) &= (sum_(i in cal(L)) (pi_(i n | i)^0 R_i^0) (hat(pi)_(i n | i) hat(R)_i)) / L_n^0.